mgblackwater/stevekinney.net/content/courses/testing/clearing-restoring-and-resetting-mocks.md

 - **Reset**: You made a mess with return values or .mockImplementation—and now you just want to start over without rebuilding the mock.
 - **Restore**: You’re done mocking, you want to reinstate the original functionality, and walk away like nothing ever happened.

----
+***

 ### Conclusion

 Vitest gives you the tools you need to keep your tests clean, your mocks simple, and your frustrations (mostly) in check.
 The key is knowing when to clean up after yourself.
 Mocks can be powerful, but if you don’t clear, reset, or restore them properly, you’ll end up wondering why things are on fire and you're dealing with mocking baggage from previous tests.

 Happy testing!
-And may you _always_ remember to restore your mocks before they haunt another test file. 🌕👻
+And may you *always* remember to restore your mocks before they haunt another test file. 🌕👻